angular/angular/aio/content/guide/attribute-directives.md

 the HTML in the template that is associated with the directive.
 The [CSS selector for an attribute](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) is the attribute name in square brackets.
-Here, the directive's selector is `[myHighlight]`.
+Here, the directive's selector is `[appHighlight]`.
-Angular locates all elements in the template that have an attribute named `myHighlight`.
+Angular locates all elements in the template that have an attribute named `appHighlight`.

 <div class="l-sub-section">

 ### Why not call it "highlight"?

-Though *highlight* is a more concise name than *myHighlight* and would work, a best practice is to prefix selector names to ensure they don't conflict with standard HTML attributes.
+Though *highlight* is a more concise name than *appHighlight* and would work, a best practice is to prefix selector names to ensure they don't conflict with standard HTML attributes.
 This also reduces the risk of colliding with third-party directive names.

 Make sure you do **not** prefix the `highlight` directive name with **`ng`** because that prefix is reserved for Angular and using it could cause bugs that are difficult to diagnose.
-For a simple demo, the short prefix, `my`, helps distinguish your custom directive.
+For a simple demo, the short prefix, `app`, helps distinguish your custom directive.

 </div>